modernweb-dev/web/packages/test-runner-mocha/README.md

 ## Writing tests

+### Writing JS tests

-Mocha relies on global variables, in any test file `describe` and `it` are available globally:
+Mocha relies on global variables, in any JS test file `describe` and `it` are available globally and can be used directly:

 ```js
 describe('my test', () => {